Zendro-dev/Zendro-dev.github.io/README.md

 ## SHOW ME HOW IT LOOKS!

 Would you like to see Zendro in action before deciding to learn more?
 That's fine!
-We set up a Dummy Zendro Instance for you to explore [Zendro's graphical user interface]( https://zendro.conabio.gob.mx/spa) and [Zendro's API]( https://zendro.conabio.gob.mx/graphiql).
-The tutorials on how to [use Zendro day to day](#using-zendro-day-to-day) of the section below use this instance, so go there to start exploring.
+We set up a Zendro Instance for you to explore [Zendro's graphical user interface](https://brapi-gui.zendro-dev.org/) and [Zendro's API](https://brapi-graphql.zendro-dev.org/graphql).

+You can find tutorials on how to [use Zendro day to day here](https://zendro-dev.github.io/#using-zendro-day-to-day), so go there to start exploring.

 ### Installation and sysadmin